 Health care facilities connecting into UETN’s statewide Wide-Area-Network and Internet services must sign a participation agreement, which includes adherence to security policies and processes that meet HIPAA, HITECH and other applicable regulations.
 In addition, connecting health care facilities are required to have a UTN-managed firewall at each facility and to work jointly with UETN to address security threats.

 Service Interruption, Suspension or Reduction

 Approved by the UETN Board October 2019

-UEN reserves the right to interrupt, suspend or reduce network connectivity when such action is necessary, at UEN’s discretion.
-UEN, when possible, will provide advance notice of any such interruption, suspension or reduction.
+UETN reserves the right to interrupt, suspend or reduce network connectivity when such action is necessary, at UETN’s discretion.
+UETN, when possible, will provide advance notice of any such interruption, suspension or reduction.
 There may be times, however, that such notice may not be possible.
-As soon as possible following the interruption, suspension or reduction, UEN will use reasonable efforts to contact the stakeholder in an attempt to resolve any problems and restore network service.
+As soon as possible following the interruption, suspension or reduction, UETN will use reasonable efforts to contact the stakeholder in an attempt to resolve any problems and restore network service.